-8. Championship Awards- National Championships will consist of 5 National Match events-
+8. CHAMPIONSHIP AWARDS - National Championships will consist of 5 National Match events -

-Any .22 Pistol 900 match, M9 match, Any Centrefire 900 match, Any Revolver match and Distinguished Revolver, plus the Rimfire Mayleigh match.

-National Championship medals will be awarded for the first 3 places in each grade in the contested matches, as well as for the first 3 highest placed juniors in each event, the 6 match open aggregate and the 6 match Junior aggregate.
-3 Medals will also be awarded for the National Team Selection Match Aggregate- being the first 3 places in the 1800 aggregate of the Any .22 900 and Any Centrefire 900 matches or where permitted a 2700 aggregate including the Any .45 900 match.
+Any .22 Pistol 900 match, Service Pistol match, Any Centrefire 900 match, Any Revolver match and Distinguished Revolver, plus the Rimfire Mayleigh match.
+National Championship medals will be awarded for the first 3 places overall, as well as the first 3 places in each grade in the contested matches, as well as for the first 3 highest placed Juniors in each event, Winners of the first 3 places overall in each match will forego any grade medals they may have won, which will not be awarded.
+3 medals will be awarded for the 6 match Open Aggregate and the 6 match Junior Aggregate.
+3 Medals will also be awarded for the National Team Selection Match Aggregate - being the first 3 places in the 1800 Aggregate of the Any .22 900 and Any Centrefire 900 matches or where permitted a 2700 Aggregate including the Any .45 900 match.
+At each National Championships there will be a further 3 gold medals allocated for a State Teams match.